hyperledger/besu-docs/docs/Tutorials/Privacy/Configuring-Multi-Tenancy.md

 ## 1. Generate a private and public key pair

-In the `Node-1` directory [generate the private and public key pair].
+In the `Node-1` directory, [generate the private and public key pair].
 The key pair, which must be in `.pem` format, belongs to the operator who uses the key pair to authenticate the [tenant JWTs](#7-generate-tenant-jwts).